wux4an/dream/documentation/DESIGN_PRINCIPLES.md

 **Principle**: Dependencies are injected explicitly, with pragmatic tradeoffs for developer velocity.

-- **Services Parameter Pattern**: Controllers and middleware receive a `Services` record containing common infrastructure dependencies
+- **Services Parameter Pattern**: Controllers and middleware receive `Request`, `Context`, and `Services` as separate parameters
-  - This is a "god object" pattern - an intentional, documented tradeoff
+  - `Request` is immutable and contains only HTTP data (headers, body, method, etc.)
+  - `Context` is mutable by middleware and represents per-request state
+  - `Services` is immutable and contains shared application state (database, logging, etc.)
+  - This separation makes dependencies explicit and enables type-safe middleware
   - Enables rapid iteration and easy addition of cross-cutting concerns
   - Prevents massive refactors when service requirements evolve
 - **Services Contains Common Dependencies**: Database, logging, auth, cache, configuration